Troubleshooting Guide for Snippets Pasting Only Part of the Text or Code

 Check if the snippet expands fully.

-Triggers work both standalone and within longer sentences, but Flow is more forgiving of added punctuation when a trigger is dictated alone — any punctuation added by the speech engine is stripped before matching.
+Triggers work both standalone and within longer sentences, but Flow is more forgiving of added punctuation when a trigger is dictated alone.
 If the snippet expands correctly standalone, dictate triggers separately from other content.

 4. Use manual paste if notified

-Flow detects when a paste operation fails in the target app.
-If you see a notification to paste manually:
+Watch for a Flow notification asking you to paste manually when a paste operation fails in the target app.

 Common issues